hydephp/develop/docs/digging-deeper/customization.md

 These options allow you to specify the HydeFront version and CDN URL when loading `app.css` from the CDN.

-Only change these if you know what you're doing as some versions may incompatible with your Hyde version.
+Only change these if you know what you're doing as some versions may be incompatible with your Hyde version.

 ```php
 // filepath config/hyde.php